Cleveland East Ohio Gas explosion: The disaster

 At 2:30 p.m. on the afternoon of Friday, October 20, 1944, the cylindrical above-ground storage tank number 4, holding liquefied natural gas in the East Ohio Gas Company's tank farm, began to emit a vapor that poured from a seam on the side of the tank.
 Experts criticized the cylinder's untested shape and materials.
 The tank was located near Lake Erie on East 61st Street, and winds from the lake pushed the vapor into a mixed-use section of Cleveland, where it dropped into the sewer lines via the catch basins located in the street gutters.

 As the gas mixture flowed and mixed with air and sewer gas, the mixture ignited.
 In the ensuing explosion, manhole covers launched skyward as jets of fire erupted from depths of the sewer lines.
 One manhole cover was found several miles east in the Cleveland neighborhood of Glenville.

 At first it was thought that the disaster was contained, and spectators returned home thinking that the matter was being taken care of by the fire department.
 At 3:00 p.m., a second above-ground tank exploded, leveling the tank farm.

 However, the explosions and fires continued to occur, trapping many who had returned to what they thought was the safety of their own homes.
 Housewives who were at home suddenly found their homes engulfed in flame as the explosion traveled through the sewers and up through drains.
 The following day, Associated Press wire stories contained quotes from survivors, many of whom were at home cleaning in preparation for the coming Sabbath.
 Survivors said that within a split second after the explosion, their homes and clothes were on fire.

 Cuyahoga County Coroner Dr. Samuel Gerber estimated that the initial death toll stood at 200; however, Gerber was quoted in newspaper wire stories stating the magnitude of the fire and the intense temperatures had the power to vaporize human flesh and bone, making an exact count impossible until weeks after the disaster.
 The final death toll [131] was lower than the coroner's initial estimates.

 The toll could have been significantly higher had the event occurred after local schools had let out and working parents returned to their homes for the evening.
-In all 225 persons were injured; over 700 people were left homeless, and seventy-nine homes, two factories, numerous cars and miles of underground infrastructure destroyed.
+In all 225 persons were injured; over 700 people were left homeless, and seventy-nine homes, two factories, numerous cars, and miles of underground infrastructure were destroyed.